UK Marriage or Spouse Visa

-The UK Marriage or Spouse Visa is a visa granted to non-EU national who is married to a person who is British Citizen, person holding Indefinite Leave to Remain, EEA National with limited Leave to Remain or a person holding limited leave as a ECAA person under Appendix ECAA of the immigration rules.
-Commonly, people who arrive in the UK on a UK fiance visa, after marriage switch to the UK Marriage or Spouse Visa.
-UK Spouse Visa or UK Marriage Visa allows the non-EU citizen to stay in the UK for a period of up to 33 months (if applied from outside the UK) or 30 months if you apply from within the UK.
-Once you have completed 60 months - 5 years on a UK Spouse or UK Marriage Visa you can apply for indefinite leave to remain and after that British Citizenship under section 6 of the British Nationality Act 1981.
+The UK marriage or spouse visa is a visa granted to a non-EU national who is married to a person who is British Citizen, person holding Indefinite Leave to Remain, EEA National with limited Leave to Remain or a person holding limited leave as a ECAA person under Appendix ECAA of the immigration rules.
+Commonly, people who arrive in the UK on a UK fiance visa switch to a UK spouse visa after marrying.
+A UK marriage visa allows the non-EU citizen to stay in the UK for a period of up to 33 months (if the application is made from outside the UK) or 30 months (if you apply from within the UK).
+Once you have completed 60 months (i.e. 5 years) on a UK marriage visa, ou can apply for indefinite leave to remain and - after that - British Citizenship under section 6 of the British Nationality Act 1981.

-If you are in the UK on any visa which allows you to stay for more than 6 months (including UK fiance visa) then you can vary your visa to a UK Marriage or Uk Spouse Visa from within the UK.
+If you are in the UK on any visa which allows you to stay for more than 6 months (including a fiance visa) then you can change your visa to a UK spouse visa from within the UK.

-Our experts and immigration specialists make the process of applying for a marriage settlement visa in the UK simple.
+Our immigration specialists make the process of applying for a marriage settlement visa in the UK simple.
 Our lawyers are qualified and regulated to take full care of your case and guide you through the process until your spouse is in the UK.
 Furthermore, If your partner has been previously refused a marriage visa for any reason, we can help you appeal to overturn the decision of the Entry Clearance Officer or the Secretary of State.

 Benefits of a Spouse or Marriage Visa

 There are various of benefits to applying for a marriage or spouse visa in the UK.
 These include:

-The applicant who marries UK citizen or a person with Indefinite Leave to Remain can settle in the UK permanently;
+The applicant can settle in the UK permanently;

 The applicant is free to undertake any type of work in the UK without restrictions;

-The applicant is entitled to the same benefits (except public funds) as other UK citizen;
+The applicant is entitled to the same benefits (except public funds) as other UK citizens;